 For a person driving with a blood alcohol content of .08% or above, they will face DWI charges.
 This is a misdemeanor crime.

-Second Offense (within 10 years): A defendant will be required to pay fines between $500 and $1,000 and will face up to four years in jail.
-A license suspension for at least one year will also be imposed.
+Second Offense (within 10 years): A defendant will be required to pay fines between $1,000 and $5,000 and will face up to four years in state prison.
+A license revocation for at least one year will also be imposed.

 Third and Subsequent Offenses (within 10 years): The fines for a third or subsequent offense nearly double, as they're between $2,000 and $10,000.
-The jail sentence is lengthened to a maximum of seven years in jail and a license suspension for at least one year.
+The prison sentence is lengthened to a maximum of seven years and a license revocation for at least one year.

 DRIVING WHILE ABILITY IMPAIRED (DWAI)